 BFA students are required to participate in an individual critique of their work every semester.
 Each student puts up recent work for critique by faculty and other students.
 In addition, the BFA students are required to go on the annual trip to an urban art center.
 BFA trips in recent years have visited Chicago, Dallas, New Orleans, and Kansas City.
 There is also an annual exhibition of work by students in the BFA program, usually held late in the Spring semester.

 Admission to the BFA: Students who have earned a grade-point average of 3.00 or higher in art (after the completion of ARTS 1919C and ARTS 1929C) and who have maintained an overall grade-point average of 2.00 are eligible to make application to the BFA degree program.
 In addition to meeting the required grade-point average, all students must submit, as part of their application, a portfolio of current representative work for evaluation by the art faculty.
 Acceptance into the BFA program is contingent upon favorable evaluation by the art faculty of the applicant’s portfolio.
-Upon acceptance into the BFA degree program, each student will be assigned a major adviser for the purpose of completing a degree plan, which must meet departmental approval.
+Upon acceptance into the BFA degree program, each student will be assigned a major adviser for the purpose of completing a degree plan, which must meet school approval.

-The student must complete a minimum of thirty-five credit hours of the state minimum core (three of the thirty-five hours in the Fine Arts credit is fulfilled in the department through the successful completion of ARHS 2913 and ARHS 2923), seven credits of electives in any course, and eighty-one credit hours of Studio Art and Art History courses including:
+The student must complete a minimum of thirty-five credit hours of the state minimum core (three of the thirty-five hours in the Fine Arts credit is fulfilled in the school through the successful completion of ARHS 2913 and ARHS 2923), seven credits of electives in any course, and eighty-one credit hours of Studio Art and Art History courses including: